conradplake/gframeAE/README.md

 # gframeAE
-A Java 3D engine for Android applications
+A Java 3D engine for Android applications.
+Uses its own software renderer instead of an OpenGL implementation.

 Features include:
  - pixel-perfect perspective correct texture mapping